aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/calculations.rst

     verdi code list

 There should be a number of them.
-Here, we're interested in the "PW" executable of Quantum Espresso, i.e. in codes for the ``quantumespresso.pw`` plugin:
+Here, we're interested in the "PWscf" executable of Quantum Espresso, i.e. in codes for the ``quantumespresso.pw`` plugin:

 .. code:: console